bateman/mood-c2a/README.md

 # mood-c2a
-A Python 3 script to convert a question base from CSV to AIKEN that can be imported in MOODLE
+A Python 2 script to convert a question base from CSV to AIKEN that can be imported in MOODLE.

 # Usage
 TBD

 # Requirements
-Python 3
+* Python 2
+* Make sure that input CSV file is saved with UTF-8 encoding.